sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The real hero is always a hero by mistake he dreams of being an honest coward like everybody else.</h3 quote>
+<h3 quote align='center'>Take control of your consistent emotions and begin to consciously and deliberately reshape your daily experience of life.</h3 quote>

 ---